angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 effects.

 If you have a fast kill in hand you can keep that with a reasonable chance of getting there.
-The only potential disruption to consider is Mindbreak Trap or Surgical Extraction effects for same turn wins and something like Deafening Silence, Ethersworn Canonist, Thalia, Guardian of Thraben or Choke for pass the turn wins.
+The only potential disruption to consider is Mindbreak Trap, Endurance or Surgical Extraction effects for same turn wins and something like Deafening Silence, Ethersworn Canonist, Thalia, Guardian of Thraben or Choke for pass the turn wins.
 Having a piece of removal in your starting hand is favourable but not